Comparison4 min read

 Technology and interior

-Both SUVs have closed the quality gap that historically existed between Korean and Japanese interiors.
-The Tucson's current generation has the edge in material quality — the soft-touch dash and ambient lighting (standard on SEL and above) feel a class above.
-The standard 10.25-inch touchscreen is responsive and straightforward.
+Both have closed the old Korean-vs-Japanese interior gap.
+The Tucson has the edge in material quality — the soft-touch dash and ambient lighting (standard SEL and up) feel a class above, and the 10.25-inch touchscreen is responsive.

 AWD and all-weather capability

-The Rogue adds AWD standard from the SV trim ($32,440).
-Nissan's Intelligent AWD system with Snow, Off-Road, and Sand modes is genuinely capable in light off-road conditions and excellent in snow.
-The FWD base S trim is the exception rather than the rule for actual buyers.
+The Rogue adds AWD standard from the SV ($32,440), with Snow, Off-Road, and Sand modes that are genuinely capable in light stuff and excellent in snow.
+The FWD base S is the exception, not the rule, for real buyers.

 May 2026 pricing and incentives